hivemq/mqtt-cli/README.txt

 ----

 The test command runs various tests against the specified broker to find out its features and limitations.
-By default the test command will use MQTT 3 clients to test the broker first and will afterwards check the connect restrictions returned by a connect of a MQTT 5 client.
+By default, the test command will use MQTT 3 clients to test the broker first and will afterward check the connect restrictions returned by a connect message of a MQTT 5 client.
 You can alter this behavior by specifying different options when using the command.

 Test the public HiveMQ broker: